tylerharter/cs301-projects/fall18/p3/README.md

 # Directions

-The Order in which you should implement the functions are as follows:
+The order in which you should implement the functions are as follows:

 ## Step 1.
-implement the first three functions in the main.py file.
+Implement the problems **1 - n1** in under the main function.

-These should be:

-1. testGetNumRecords()
-2. testGetName(row)
-3. testGetWindSpeed(row)

-* Reminder: quite a few things in computer science are indexed by 0, this means that the 1st row of the dataset would actually be located at the 0th index.
-Remember to do this small conversion.
-* These three functions are simple shells which will just test your ability to use the functions provided in the project.py file.
-* the first function has been made into a shell using pass to demonstrate how to design function shells in this manner.

 ## Step 2.
-Implement the search hurricane function.
+Implement the `searchHurricane(name)` function.

-this might be your first time attemping to implement a while loop.
+This might be your first time attemping to implement a while loop.
 As a recap there are 3 important elements to remember when designing a loop:

 1. The stopping condition.
-2. Code to be implemented on Every Loop.
+2. Code to run on every iteration of th loop.
-3. An increment/decrement.
+3. An increment/decrement statement.

- A small framework to help you design a while loop has been givin in main.py, this should help to demonstrate which element goes where.
+A small framework to help you design a while loop has been givin in main.py, this is given to demonstrate which element goes where in the loop.

-For this function you will be given the name of a hurricane as a parameter and it is your goal to return true if the hurricane is in the database, and false if it is not.
+* For this function you will be given the name of a hurricane as a parameter and it is your goal to return `True` if the hurricane is in the database, and `False` if it is not.

+* If the name of the hurricane is not found in the list of hurricanes (in the file hurricanes.csv), then this function should return `None`. `None` is special data type in python which represents the absense of a value.
+For example, in this case, `None` signifies that there is no hurricane with the given name.

 ## Step 3.

-Implement the searchHurricaneByLocation(lat, long) function.
+Implement the `searchHurricaneByLocation(latitude, longitude)` function.

-* this function should be similar to what you did in the searchHurricane function.
+* This function should be similar to what you did in the `searchHurricane()` function.
-* Just remember you have two values that need to match to one hurricane now.
+* Just remember you have two values (i.e., `latitude` and `longitude`) that need to match to one hurricane now.
-* Instead of returning true or false, you need to return the name of the hurricane at that location.
+* Instead of returning `True` or `False`, you need to return the name of the hurricane at that location.
+* If there are no hurricanes with the given `latitude` and `longitude`, then this function should return `None`.

 ## Step 4.

-Implement the countHurricane(oceanName) function.
+Implement the `countHurricane(oceanName)` function.

 * For this function you will still be looping over all the values in the dataset.
-* Loop through the dataset and count each time you find an item that its from the ocean indicated by oceanName.
+* Loop through the dataset and count each time you find a hurricane that is from the ocean indicated by oceanName.
 * This function should take in the name of the ocean you are searching for as oceanName, and it should return the count of how many times it was found.
+* If there are no hurricanes with the given `oceanName`, then this function should return 0 (zero).

 ## Step 5.

-Implement Max/Min WindSpeed() functions
+Implement `maxWindSpeed()` and `minWindSpeed()` functions.
 * For this function you will need to loop through all the WindSpeed values in the dataset and determine the largest and smallest values.
-* Your function should take in no parameters and return the largest/smallest value respectively.
+* Your function should take in no parameters and return the largest/smallest wind speed value respectively.

 ## Step 6.

-* Solve the problems in main using the functions that you have already created in the previous steps.
+* Solve the problems **n1 - n2** in main using the functions that you have already created in the previous steps.
-* This step just involves calling the functions that you designed in order to answer some questions that we provided.
+* This step just involves calling the functions that you designed in order to answer some questions that we have provided.
 * It is important that you use your functions to solve these problems, so make sure that each of your solutions calls atleast one of the functions that you created.